 GPS or cloud-based technology can allow all the stakeholders to stay in contact with a project regardless of their physical location.
 Companies will be able to program equipment to perform a task that may be very costly to employers.

 They get the same job done to increase profits.
-Also, the GPS technology allows operations to program additional tasks to complete or add on task once the initial task has been completed.
+Also, the GPS technology allows operations to program additional tasks to complete or add on tasks once the initial task has been completed.
 Machinery can be programmed to end a task at one location and begin a new task at a different location based on a GPS assessment of a larger area.

 For example, farmers can program one piece of equipment sow one product then once the task is completed send a signal to a GPS device that directs a harvester to begin another task.